Donations and Gifts Policy

 The purpose of this policy is to establish guidelines and regular procedures for receipt management and disposition of funds or other properties received by the Library as gifts.

 If a gift is accepted by the Library, the gift shall be final and no restrictions on the Library’s ownership, possession, use or disposition of the gift shall be effective other than restrictions approved by the express vote of the Board of Library Trustees and memorialized in writing.

 See the library’s Donate pages for non-policy information on donations.

 Monetary gifts: The Library welcomes gifts of cash or stock.
 If the gift is used to purchase library materials, library staff will try to accommodate the donor’s subject or title preferences.
-A plate with the donor’s name will be affixed to the item purchased, if so desired.
 Opportunities for establishing a permanent named fund are available and charitable Trusts can be tailored to meet individual needs.

 Materials: Gifts of miscellaneous books or other materials in good condition are accepted with the understanding that items which are not added to collections will be disposed of at the discretion of the Library.
 These items may be given to the Friends of the Library for sale, given to other libraries, or discarded.
 Donors should check with Library staff for any specific restrictions.

 Collections: Gift collections will be accepted only by the Director in consultation with the Board of Trustees, and with the understanding that the collection may not be kept intact.